-Skippers and captains from the earliest of times have reported freak waves of monstrous proportions, slamming into their ships sometimes causing massive amounts of damage and perhaps sometimes sinking them with little or no warning.
-For many years, these waves were thought to be mythical in nature and that there must have been some other logical explanation for the damage inflicted upon these ships or their sudden disappearance.
+Skippers and captains from the earliest of times have reported freak waves of monstrous proportions, slamming into their ships.
+Many reported the waves came out of nowhere.
+It’s even possible these waves have sunk ships with little to no warning.
+For many years, these waves were thought to be mythical in nature.
+People believed there must have been some other logical explanation for the damage inflicted upon these ships or their sudden disappearance.
 It wasn’t until the last few decades that the answer was finally discovered; they are most certainly real.

 I wasn’t sure myself until I was watching an episode of the Deadliest Catch on the Discovery Channel.
 It’s a show about crab fisherman, their life aboard a fishing vessel and the dangers of working in the Bering Sea.
 Each ship has two cameras constantly rolling, observing the deckhands and the skipper.
 On this particular stormy night, the 100 foot long Aleutian Ballad was broadsided by a rogue wave knocking it on its side, almost sinking the 100 foot ship.
 It was caught on video (see below).